 What are the main Benefits?

 There are many benefits of CLT.
-Compared with steel and concrete construction it is obviously a low impact material with a much lower embodied carbon footprint.
-CLT has a quicker construction time over traditional methods with some estimates claiming it is six times faster than a standard build due to panel construction and ease of subsequent fixing and remediation.
-It is much lighter which allows for reduced slab – a positive impact for project wide embodied carbon totals.
+Compared with steel and concrete construction it is a low impact material with a much lower embodied carbon footprint.
+Using a material such as CLT offers carbon benefits through the sequestered carbon throughout the lifetime of the timber and unlike concrete and steel, is a regenerative material.
+CLT has a quicker construction time over traditional methods with some estimates claiming it is six times faster than a standard build due to its pre-fabricated construction and ease of subsequent fixing and remediation.
+CLT is much lighter than typical concrete and steel construction, which allows for reduced slabs and foundations.
+In some cases, there is an estimated up to 15% saving in material cost as a result of this.
+This in turn passes on the savings to the building’s whole life carbon performance.
 Furthermore, it is clean with much less waste produced on site, limited wet trades or brick/block work creating dust, while handling is vastly reduced so it is much better in terms of health and safety.

 There are some Concerns…

 One of the main barriers to date relates to cost.
 The cost of CLT per square meter is higher when compared to steel and concrete.
-However, when reduced programmes and onsite waste reduction are taken into account, the cost of building with CLT is similar to traditional construction up to 7-8 levels.
+However, when reduced programmes and onsite waste reduction are taken into account, the cost of building with CLT is competitive with concrete structures over six storeys high.

 Another perceived obstacle is that the CLT construction method makes demands on contractors different to those of a traditional build.
 Contractors have therefore needed to respond to these differences by ensuring their teams are appropriately skilled and familiar with the material and its attributes.
 The technology results in different interactions with other trades on site, and contractors will need to gear up to take advantage of the potential speed gains or to demands on higher team numbers over shorter periods.